DanielHerr/Better-Iteration/README.md

 # Loop
 Enables iteration of objects, functions, and numbers in for..of loops, and enhances array and string iteration.
+Otherwise the default [Symbol.iterator] will be used.
 Iteration method can be specified as second argument.
-Otherwise the default [Symbol.iterator] will be used.
+Iteration of inherited properties can be disabled using false as the third argument.

 Usage:
 ```